Zucchini Rice Casserole (Brown Rice!)

 RachelCooks.com sometimes provides nutritional information, but these figures should be considered estimates, as they are not calculated by a registered dietician.
 Please consult a medical professional for any specific nutrition, diet, or allergy advice.

-Husband’s take: Ben loved this!
+Husband’s take: Ben loves this!
 I also brought it to a family gathering and it was a hit with everyone there.

 Changes I would make: None at all are necessary!
 You could make this zucchini rice casserole with white rice if you don’t care for brown rice.